 "Diverticulum" is a Latin word meaning a side branch or pouch.
-When these pouches form in the bowel wall, this is known as diverticular disease.
+When there are several 'pouches' seen in the bowel this is called diverticulosis.
+Diverticula disease is when these pouches become inflamed.
 This tends to happen as a result of eating a refined western diet; not eating enough fibre increases the risk of developing diverticular disease.